JimmieM/doro-fe/README.md

 Added some cool extra stuff in the front-end just because I got too excited about it.
 Like search and keep a viewing history to easy go back and read an item.
 Being able to locate a traffic item on the map by first finding in the list is pretty sweet too.

-No need to enter Tailwind-land again.

 #### Key issues to be resolved/improved upon.

 - If you have a recently viewed traffic item based in another location than your current.
 You won't be able to see it on the map, since we're only populating both map and list with current items based on position.
 Interest ways to solve this.
 - When selecting a new position with the map, sometimes the selected position marker won't show.
 I can't reproduce this, and it's super weird.
 Still have some research to do regarding the Maps package, since it's a relatively new one I haven't used before.
 - Modal widths could be improved.
+- Missing implementation of context/auth and/or routing.
+Given this is very easy to add upon, but not needed due to no implementation of notifications & users.

 ### BE

-I love architecture and seperation of concerns.
-Everything in-between.
-My head itches when I know I can make something even easier or better, clearer, whatever.

-I decided to follow a simple rule when desiging the backend.
-Don't make it complicated.
+I don't want to make it complicated.
 But not too coupled...
 Simply the Traffic Controller will ask the Traffic Service for messages for certain area.
 The Traffic Service will check with the Area Service to retreive correct area name for given position.
 The Area Service basically has an API to connect to SR. When XML is retreived, its being parsed by an "Traffic XML parser", which itself is just an extension of a XML parser (very small class I wrote to encapsulate these things).
 The Area Service also has it own model factory to convert XML/DTO from SR into usably Models for our applications.
 The Messages Service works in the same way.

-This gives the Traffic Service a parent-state.
+This gives the Traffic Service a "parent" status or a monolithic pattern.
 Maybe too much dependecies.
-But I feel it's okay for this.
+But I feel it's okay for this circumstance.

 Area and messaging are two different concerns in SR's API.
 Given it should behave the same in ours.
 Not because we have too, but because it makes sense in our case as well.

-Note the Traffic Area Service and Traffic Message Service is indeed very small and maybe doesn't need to be encapuslated as yet.
+Note the Traffic Area Service and Traffic Message Service is indeed very small and maybe doesn't yet need to be encapuslated.

 #### Issues to be resolved/improved upon.